 - Contents, production, organization (cont'd): Some conferences are organized on a regular basis at changing locations and changing PCs. - Quality control: Obviously, quality control for conference papers cannot be as perfect as for journal papers due to the strict time schedule.
 Conference papers have the advantage of speedy publication and no backlog.
 Quality differs very much among the various conferences because the refereeing procedure may be quite different.
+Similarly, the acceptance rates vary drastically.
 As a rule of thumb, conferences organized in the frame of a large professional society like IEEE or ACM usually offer an excellent quality.